alkabharti/Low-Level-Design/Solid Principles.md

 The single responsibility principle states that every Java class must perform a single functionality.
 Implementation of multiple functionalities in a single class mashup the code and if any modification is required may affect the whole class.

+BankService Class : It contains all the functionalities

 ```java
 public class BankService {